kfiry77/10bot/README.md

 scanning Month:2023-10-01
 Created report until 2023-10-01
 ```
+Validate, that it finishes correctly, you should able to see in your mobile whatapp application that you were added to a Group, and a PDF with all the file will be uploaded there.

 Add the script to the system crontab, by typing ```crontab -e ``` and adding the following line to it.
 ```